DeepLink-org/DLOP-Bench/README.md

 ## Introduction

-DLOP-Bench is an open source benchmark suite for deep learning operators.
+DLOP-Bench is an open-source benchmark suite for deep learning operators.
 It has the following three major features:

 - **Operators at the deep learning framework level**